carpentries-incubator/Natural-language-processing/episodes/02-word_representations.md

 ## Introduction

 In this episode, we will learn about the importance of preprocessing text in NLP, and how to apply common preprocessing operations to text files.
-We will also introduce the concept of "NLP Pipelines", learn about their basic components and how to construct such pipelines.
+We will also learn more about *NLP Pipelines*, learn about their basic components and how to construct such pipelines.

 We will then address the transition from rule-based NLP to distributional semantics approaches which encode text into numerical representations based on statistical relationships between tokens.
 We will introduce one particular algorithm for this kind of encoding called Word2Vec proposed in 2013 by [Mikolov et al](https://arxiv.org/pdf/1301.3781).
 We will show what kind of useful semantic relationships these representations encode in text, and how we can use them to solve specific NLP tasks.
 We will also discuss some of the limitations of Word2Vec which are addressed in the next lesson on transformers before concluding with a summary of what we covered in this lesson.